ekrabismi/CRUD-Ember-couchdb-/README.md

 # Ember-crud

-This README outlines the details of collaborating on this Ember application.
+This README outlines the details of collaborating on A simple CRUD Ember app using pouch/couchdb on the backend on unbuntu 16 LTS.
 A short introduction of this app could easily go here.

 ## Prerequisites